 Women Who Helped Shape the Sneaker Industry This Decade: Part 2

-We hope you enjoyed part one of our female-focused retrospective, and are back to read about some more women who've been big-game players in the sneaker industry over the past decade.
-This time, among others, we've thrown in an athlete, a colour technician, and a few high-fashion figures.
+Following part one of our female-focused retrospective, we're again focusing on more women who've been big-game players in the sneaker industry over the past decade.
+This time, we've thrown in an athlete, a colour technician, and a few high-fashion figures.
 Check out part two below!

 Serena has had her name on numerous Nike footwear silhouettes throughout the years: the Nike Flare 2 ‘BHM’ 2019, the Air Jordan 1 Retro High EP GG ‘Serena Williams’ 2017, the Nike Court Flare AJ1 ‘Serena Williams’ Bred 2017, the NikeCourt Flare ‘Serena Williams’ 2015 and, of course, the Off-White x Nike ‘Queen’ collection which released in 2018.